 Statement on Jurisdictional Challenges

-14. Recognising the jurisdictional challenges posed by OTTs, the Authority will undertake a collaborative approach with regional and international bodies to develop a harmonised and coordinated strategy to ensure fair and equitable arrangements for the relevant players in the online space.
+18. Recognising the jurisdictional challenges posed by OTTs, the Authority will continue to collaborate with regional and international bodies to develop a harmonised and coordinated strategy with the most suitable arrangements for the relevant players in the online space.